differenz-system/ai-chatbot-llm-rag/README.md

 This project showcases an advanced LLM-powered chatbot that can intelligently process and answer questions about PDF documents.
 By leveraging state-of-the-art language models and vector embeddings, the chatbot provides an intuitive interface for users to interact with complex document content.

+## Alternative Services

+The following are some alternative services that can be used for each component:

+- **Storage:**
+  - Amazon S3
+  - Google Cloud Storage
+  - Azure Blob Storage
+  - MinIO (self-hosted)

+- **Embedding:**
+  - OpenAI Embeddings
+  - Hugging Face Sentence Transformers
+  - TensorFlow Embeddings
+  - FastText

+- **Language Models:**
+  - OpenAI GPT models
+  - Hugging Face Transformers
+  - Google PaLM
+  - Meta LLaMA

+- **Vector Databases:**
+  - FAISS
+  - Pinecone
+  - Weaviate
+  - Qdrant

+**Note:** When substituting services, ensure to update the relevant client libraries, configurations, and environment variables in the code.
+Because, this example provides just the example using AWS Berock-Runtime as a service.

 ## Architecture
 ![Setup Diagram](Architecture-diagram/Architecture-chatbot.jpg)